Crotalus viridis: Description

 This species commonly grows to more than 100 cm in length.
 The maximum recorded size is 151.5 cm.
 In Montana, specimens occasionally exceed 120 cm in length; the species reaches its maximum size in this region.
 One of the most characteristic features is the presence of three or more, usually four, internasal scales.

-Identification characteristics will vary depending on which subspecies is encountered.
+Identification characteristics vary depending on which subspecies is encountered.
 Generally, prairie rattlesnakes are usually lightly colored in hues of brown.
 Patches of dark brown are often distributed in a dorsal pattern.
 A color band may be seen at the back of the eye.
 The prairie rattlesnake group carries the distinctive triangle-shaped head and pit sensory organs on either side of the head.
 A key characteristic that can help differentiate a prairie rattlesnake from other rattlesnakes is the presence of two internasals contacting the rostral.